 What bark humus is best?

 Specialised dealers offer a large selection of bark humus of various particle sizes and qualities from different manufacturers.
 Consumers can identify high-quality bark humus by the RAL quality mark “Substrates for Plants”.
-The quality mark gives you the assurance that you are choosing an all-natural product that is subject to continuous independent monitoring by Gütegemeinschaft Substrate für Pflanzen e.V.
-It guarantees that the quality-inspected substrates meet specific pH value and nutrient content specifications, have a good nitrogen stability and are free from growth inhibiting substances and weeds.
+The RAL quality mark gives you the assurance that you are choosing an all-natural product that is subject to continuous independent monitoring by Gütegemeinschaft Substrate für Pflanzen e.V.
+It guarantees that the quality-inspected substrates meet specific pH value and nutrient content specifications.
+Moreover, the high-quality substrates have a good nitrogen stability and are free from growth inhibiting substances and weeds.

-A list of all manufacturers of RAL-certified bark humus is available for download from the website of Gütegemeinschaft Substrate für Pflanzen e.V.
-Click here for the list.
+A list of all manufacturers of RAL-certified bark humus is available here.